 |Thomas C. Baxter, Jr., Executive Vice President and General Counsel

-Testimony of Thomas C. Baxter, Jr., before the Committee on Banking, Housing, and Urban Affairs, U.S. Senate
+Testimony of Thomas C. Baxter, Jr., before the Subcommittee on Oversight and Investigations, Committee on Financial Services, U.S. House of Representatives (UBS portion)

 My remarks today will cover four topics.
 First, I will provide some background regarding the ECI program.
 Second, I will review the chronology surrounding our discovery that UBS had violated its ECI Agreement with the Federal Reserve Bank of New York by engaging in U.S. dollar (“USD”) banknote transactions with countries subject to sanctions by the U.S. Department of the Treasury’s Office of Foreign Assets Control (“OFAC”), and, moreover, that certain former officers and employees of UBS had intentionally deceived the New York Fed in order to conceal those transactions.
 Third, I will explain the rationale behind our decision to assess a civil money penalty in the amount of $100 million and will distinguish this punitive action from the earlier action for breach of contract and the remedial action of the Swiss supervisor, the Swiss Federal Banking Commission (referred to as the “EBK”).
 Fourth, I will discuss the steps the New York Fed has taken with respect to its remaining ECI operators so as to improve the controls relating to OFAC compliance.